kim-money/Vet-manager/README.md

 INTRODUCTION

 Vet-Manager is an all-in-one management solution designed for veterinary clinics.
-It integrates multiple critical functions like Point of Sale (POS), Human Resources (HR) management, Stock management, and comprehensive business reporting into a single web-based application.
+It integrates multiple critical functions like Point of Sale (POS), Stock management, and comprehensive business reporting into a single web-based application.
 This system is aimed at streamlining operations, improving clinic efficiency, and offering powerful reporting tools to enhance decision-making processes.

 FEATURES